mv-2112/canonical-openstack-docs/how-to/install/maas-install.rst

 Secondary interface
 ~~~~~~~~~~~~~~~~~~~

-The secondary network interface must be set as ‘Unconfigured’ in MAAS
+The secondary network interface must be set as :code:`Unconfigured` in MAAS
 and be connected to a subnet that has unused (available) IP addresses.
 This requirement permits the VMs to be contacted by remote hosts and
 comprises the “external networking” of the cloud.
 This interface must be